-- Instance attributes (such as instance type, tenancy and platform);
+- Instance attributes (such as for instance type, tenancy, and platform)

-- Term commitment (1 year or 3 years); and
+- Term commitment (1 year or 3 years)

 In general, the bigger and longer your Reserved Instance commitment, the bigger your savings.
-That savings is then automatically applied to your AWS bill for every instance that matches the configuration of your RI.
+This savings is automatically applied to your AWS bill for every instance that matches the configuration of your RI.